air canada baggage allowance policy

 3) What items are restricted or prohibited in Air Canada baggage?

 Certain items like explosives, flammable items, and hazardous materials are prohibited.
-Restrictions also apply to items like batteries and liquids.
+Also, you are not allowed to carry certain types of batteries and liquids.

-4) Does Air Canada allow sports equipment as checked baggage?
+4) Does Air Canada allow sports equipment to be checked as baggage?

 Yes, sports equipment can be checked in, but they may be subject to specific rules and additional fees.